Who Do We Serve?

 Services may be delivered in a variety of environments and may change as your child grows.
 Locations include the BC Centre for Ability, regional clinics, home, community settings or in daycare or preschool facilities.
 Decisions about where and when to deliver services are dependent on goals being addressed, the family situation and therapy team capacity.

-A physician referral is not necessary to access the BC Centre for Ability Occupational Therapy services.
-Please complete the Parent Request for Service Form or if you are a community professional please complete the Physician and Healthcare Provider Request for Service Form found in the Resources section to the right.
+A physician referral is not necessary to access the BC Centre for Ability Early Intervention Services.
+Please complete the Parent Request for Service Form or if you are a community professional please complete the Physician and Healthcare Provider Request for Service Form.
 Parent or guardian written consent is required to speak with other professionals about your child.